The LGBT Purge

 Who is on the LGBT Purge Fund Board of Directors?

 There are six Directors of the LGBT Purge Fund.
 All members of the Board serve as volunteers.
-Martine Roy (Chair), Todd Ross, Diane Pitre, Wayne Davis and Linda Goguen-Manning are all survivors of the LGBT Purge and have served in the Canadian Armed Forces, the RCMP and/or the federal public service.
+Martine Roy (Co-Chair), Todd Ross (Co-Chair), Diane Pitre, Wayne Davis and Linda Goguen-Manning are all survivors of the LGBT Purge and have served in the Canadian Armed Forces, the RCMP and/or the federal public service.
 Douglas Elliott also serves on the Board.
 He is a human rights lawyer with a long-standing commitment to fighting for 2SLGBTQI+ equality.
 He was the lead lawyer representing class members on the LGBT Purge class action lawsuit.
 Michelle Douglas is the Executive Director of the LGBT Purge Fund and also a Purge survivor.

 What is the mandate of the LGBT Purge Fund?